Welcome to our fourth release of the Choral Accompaniment series which is a setting of Psalm 20, to an Anglican chant by Gerald Knight.

 This delightful chant in A flat major lends itself to a range of possibilities in the organ accompaniment.
 As Jonathan Kingston points out in his introduction, accompanying psalmody set to Anglican chant is rather an art form in itself.
 There is not necessarily a prescribed set of rules to follow once accuracies of correct harmony and pointing are in place.

 Jonathan suggests that the organist should be sympathetic to the contrasts of the verses and might reflect this by varying stop changes regularly, by playing an octave higher or lower, or by soloing a counter-melody in order to suitably reflect the contrasts of text and to impart some musical drama.

 Clearly voiced stops at 8 foot pitch and making the most use of any enclosed divisions will see success in blending organ tone with choirs and congregational voices.
 Any appearance of manual reeds at 16 or 8 foot pitch are best applied with expression boxes closed, he proposes, so that a graded crescendo may be most effective.

-This is played on a custom built Envoy 23-S, which is one of our most popular church organs.
+Watch the video of Psalm 20 with our choir and organist below.
+This is played by Jonathan Kingston on a custom built Envoy 23-S, which is a very popular church organ.

 - Welsh Church Organ Pilgrimage: Part Two - 14/05/2019